Citizenship of the United States: Agency in charge

 The agency in charge of admitting new citizens is the United States Citizenship and Immigration Services, commonly abbreviated as USCIS.
 It is a bureau of the Department of Homeland Security.
 It offers web-based services.
 The agency depends on application fees for revenue; in 2009, with a struggling economy, applications were down sharply, and consequently there was much less revenue to upgrade and streamline services.
 There was speculation that if the administration of president Barack Obama passed immigration reform measures, then the agency could face a "welcome but overwhelming surge of Americans-in-waiting" and longer processing times for citizenship applications.
 The USCIS has made efforts to digitize records.
-A USCIS website says the "United States Citizenship and Immigration Services (USCIS) is committed to offering the best possible service to you, our customer" and which says "With our focus on customer service, we offer you a variety of services both before and after you file your case".
-The website allowed applicants to estimate the length of time required to process specific types of cases, to check application status, and to access a customer guide.
-The USCIS processes cases in the order they're received.
+A USCIS website allowed applicants to estimate the length of time required to process specific types of cases, to check application status, and to access a customer guide.
+The USCIS processes cases in the order that they are received.